 Fast-forward through college study abroad, graduation, getting married, and several years into a career.
 I had an opportunity to host several Turkish students attending the law school where I worked.
 Unsure how to act around Muslims in our home, my husband and I hid all our alcohol and pork.
 It turns out that neither measure was necessary.
 They didn’t mind that we had alcohol and thanked us for saving them from ordering pepperoni pizza, which isn’t made with pork in Turkey.
 We took them camping in South Dakota to see Mount Rushmore.
 (While the trip got rave reviews overall, Mount Rushmore seemed a little strange to them—and me, honestly.)
-The experience reminded me how much I loved hosting exchange students and ultimately played a leading role in my decision change my career to international education.
+The three-week experience reminded me how much I loved hosting exchange students and ultimately played a leading role in my decision change my career to international education.

 I had been working at American Councils for a few years when our international student support team asked staff to consider becoming short-term hosts for a few high school students that hadn’t secured year-long host families yet.
 Naturally, I volunteered.
 They gave us two boys: one from Ukraine and one from Egypt.
 Of course, we ended up hosting one the whole year.